catpea/poetry/db/poetry-0137.md

 it gets into your soul, and grows like a flower.

 And they help us see better with our own eyes,<br>
-see World Poverty as the enemy, and World Peace as the The Prize.
+see World Poverty as the enemy, and World Peace as The Prize.

 <br><br>